new host

 Cultural exchange and learning opportunities

-We are passionate about hosting through Workaway as a cultural exchange experience, not just a help-based stay.
 We aim to create an environment where our guests become part of our daily life, sharing skills, perspectives, and experiences with our family.

-Outside of daily activities, we love spending time in nature.
+We love spending time in nature.
 There are hiking opportunities right from our driveway, and in the summer we often visit nearby lakes such as Shuswap, Okanagan, and Kalamalka.
 When possible, guests may join us for these outings, as well as occasional horseback rides if they have prior experience.

 Our home is best suited for someone who enjoys peaceful surroundings, nature, and a family-oriented environment.
 While there is little nightlife in our area, we offer a welcoming, structured, and supportive atmosphere where expectations are clear and your stay can feel like a home away from home.